TonyRipa/PlaceValue/README.md

 If we assign a measure of 1 to the unit-square, then we are forced not only to label a single point as having a measure of 0, but we are also forced to label a unit line-segment as having measure 0.
 Attempting to circumvent this issue by instead normalizing by assigning a measure of 1 to the unit line-segment forces us to label a unit-square as having measure ∞.
 Either normalization is unsatisfactory.
 This raises problems in, for example, the problem of the conditional probability of being on a line-segment in a plane given that you are on another line-segment in that plane.

 PlaceValue being larger avoids these rounding errors.
 Using PlaceValue we can model the measure of a point as the PlaceValue 1.
 Similarly, we can model the measure of a unit line-segment as the PlaceValue 10.
 Similarly, we can model the measure of a unit-square as the PlaceValue 100.
 1, 10, and 100 represent the zeroth, first, and second powers of an arbitrary base respectively.
-In general we can model a unit n-dimensional object as 10^n.
+In general, we can model a unit n-dimensional object as 10^n.

+Negative powers are also useful, and come up frequently.
+Any time we want to talk about "per unit-length" it comes up.
+One per unit-length is .1 .
+One per unit-area is .01 .
+In general, One per unit-n-dimensional object is 10^-n.

 The PlaceValue data-type is particularly well-suited to problems associated with sets of measure zero.
 In fact, in measure.html we demonstrate that Bayes' Theorem continues to hold even in cases which are classically indeterminate forms (i.e. expressions which classically reduce to the form 0/0 or 0*∞).